Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 Any good manager should use hard assessment data from performance reviews, surveys, and other feedback to measure the performance of every employee.

-From the usual key performance indicators (KPIs) like sales figures and customer satisfaction to more specific ones like innovation, creativity, and risk-taking, keeping an eye on KPIs can help you recognize high-potential employees for your organization.
+From the usual key performance indicators (KPIs) like sales figures and customer satisfaction to more specific ones like innovation, creativity, and risk-taking, keeping an eye on KPIs is a core part of the high potential identification process.

 For example, while an intelligent employee can think of ways to solve a problem, a high-potential employee will find and implement strategies to prevent the same issue from recurring in the future.